Cal Poly Pomona vs. Cal Poly SLO: Which College is Right for You?

 Need-blind |

-Cal Poly Pomona vs. Cal Poly: A Closer Look
+Cal Poly Pomona vs. Cal Poly SLO: A Closer Look

 Location and Weather

-Cal Poly, on the other hand, is located far from any major city, basically being perfectly halfway between Los Angeles and San Francisco on California’s central coast.
-That being said, the school is only 10 minutes away from the Pacific Ocean and is located in the sprawling and lively town of San Luis Obispo.
+Cal Poly SLO, on the other hand, is located far from any major city, basically being perfectly halfway between Los Angeles and San Francisco on California’s central coast.
+The school is only 10 minutes away from the Pacific Ocean and is located in the sprawling and lively town of San Luis Obispo.

-Cal Poly has an all-around great reputation, between its natural beauty, restaurant scene, and small-town feel of just under 50,000, with many of those being students, it’s no surprise that the city has been nicknamed the “happiest place on Earth” as well as being called “America’s Happiest City” on the Oprah Show.
-It’s far more regarded as a college town, being ranked frequently on Forbes’ best college cities and towns list.
+Cal Poly has an all-around great reputation, with its natural beauty, restaurant scene, and small-town feel of just under 50,000—many of those being students—it’s no surprise that the city has been nicknamed the “happiest place on Earth” as well as being called “America’s Happiest City” on the Oprah Show.
+It’s more regarded as a college town, being frequently ranked in lists of the best college cities and towns.

 Size